Mike Regan (politician)

-Michael Regan (born September 10, 1961) is an American politician and former U.S. Marshal.
-A Republican, he is the Pennsylvania State Senator from the 31st district.
+Michael Regan (born September 10, 1961) is a former American politician and U.S. Marshal.
+A Republican, he served as the Pennsylvania State Senator for the 31st district from 2017 to 2024.
 Prior to that, he served as a member of the Pennsylvania House of Representatives, representing the 92nd district from 2013 to 2016.

 Early life and law enforcement career

 Regan graduated from Cedar Cliff High School and received a bachelor's degree in criminal justice from Albright College.
 He began a career in law enforcement, serving as a US Marshal in Miami before returning to fill this same role in South Central Pennsylvania in 1990.
 In 2002, Regan was appointed as the U.S. Marshal for the United States District Court for the Middle District of Pennsylvania, which required a nomination by President George W. Bush and a confirmation by the United States Senate.
 In 2011, Regan retired from federal service and was appointed as Deputy Inspector General of Pennsylvania by Governor Tom Corbett.